awoojs/awoo/README.md

 - __easy to understand__: only ~170 SLOC!
 - __very modern__: works very well with async functions (node 7.6+)
 - __extendable as h*ck__: provides hooking mechanisms to serve your every need
-- __fun__: by which I mean to say, Promises are fun. async functions are fun. funnnnnn

 ## Installation